ChirawatCh/fastapi-dynamodb/README.md

 docker-compose run --rm app python data/import_csv.py
 ```

-This will import the `projects.csv` file into a DynamoDB table called `projects`.
+This will import the `projects.csv` file into a DynamoDB table called `ProjectHours`.

-The FastAPI application is preconfigured to connect to the `projects` table.
+The FastAPI application is preconfigured to connect to the `ProjectHours` table.

 ### Architecture

 The Docker Compose file runs two containers:

-- `app` - The FastAPI application
+- `app-node` - The FastAPI application
 - `dynamodb-local` - The official DynamoDB local container

 The app container mounts the `data` and `src` directories, so you can modify the Python code without having to rebuild the image.